 In his later years, Morse spent his winters in Florida, where he had purchased significant acreage and built an estate in 1904.
 It was at Winter Park that he established the self-effacing, practical style of philanthropy that would be adopted by his daughter and his grandson Richard M. Genius, Jr. Morse gave the community its first town hall—on the condition that his gift remain anonymous during his lifetime—and donated land for its Central Park, with the stipulation that it remain parkland forever.
 When he died in 1921, a friend wrote to Elizabeth, “He had a character that will be an inspiration to his children, his grandchildren, and his great-grandchildren for years to come.”

 Loyalty, like philanthropy, was a hallmark of both the Morse and Genius families.
 Charles Hosmer Morse had retained Edwin M. Ashcraft’s Chicago law firm for his business and personal affairs; Elizabeth Morse Genius and her son, Richard M. Genius, Jr., retained Ashcraft’s son Raymond, whose son-in-law, William H. Alexander, continued to represent the families and became The Elizabeth Morse and Elizabeth Morse Genius Charitable Trusts’ first individual Co-trustee.
 James L. Alexander, William’s son, took on that role in 1997 upon his father’s death.
-The banks that today serve as Co-trustees, Bank of America, N.A., and JPMorgan Chase Bank, N.A., are descendants of Continental Illinois National Bank & Trust Company and First National Bank of Chicago, respectively—banks with whom the families had long-standing relationships.
+Serving as Co-trustee, JPMorgan Chase Bank, N.A., is a descendant of First National Bank of Chicago, a bank with whom the families had long-standing relationships.
 The elder Morse had been a director of First National Bank; his grandson, Richard M. Genius, Jr., worked as a clerk in the bank’s service unit as a young man.

 Though she spent time in Florida, Vermont, and New York, Elizabeth Morse’s life was rooted in Chicago, where she was born in 1872.
 Her family lived in Kenwood, on Chicago's then fashionable South Side.
 Their 20-room mansion, built by a prominent architect in the cutting-edge Richardsonian Romanesque style, was filled with custom-made arts and crafts furniture, Tiffany glass, and paintings by artists ranging from Albert Bierstadt to American Impressionists such as Edward Duffner, Guy Wiggins, and John Carlson.